Skip to navigation menu Skip to content

 • After the appointment

-We will make sure you leave the appointment with detailed instructions about what is to happen next and try to answer all of your questions.
-We will provide you with phone numbers to call us if you have questions after you leave.
+We will make sure you leave the appointment with a plan for what is to happen next, and we will try to answer all of your questions.
+We will provide you with contact information for you to reach us if you have questions after you leave.

 • How will we find out about test results?

 For some tests, the OT needs to score the test after your visit, interpret the results and write a report.
-If you want a copy, let us know and we will mail it to you.
+MyChart is your quickest and easiest way to access reports once they have been completed.
+You can also submit a medical records request.

 • What are the next steps?

-• If the OT recommends that you return to Seattle Children’s for treatment, we will help you set up more appointments before you leave.
+• If the OT recommends that you return to Seattle Children’s for treatment, we will help you set up more appointments either before you leave, or you can call the clinic to schedule an appointment.

-• If the OT recommends treatment with a therapist in the community, we can refer you to resources.
+• If the OT recommends treatment with a therapist in the community, we can provide you with a resource list of community clinics in your area .

 • What if I need to cancel or reschedule an appointment?

-Call the clinic you are scheduled to visit.
+• Call the clinic you are scheduled to visit or access the cancellation feature in MyChart.

 • Preparing your child